 Reduced Company Liability

 Web filtering can be a necessary solution for businesses looking to protect themselves from legal nightmares.
-Pirated downloads of copyrighted material can lead to criminal charges against anyone whose found guilty.
+Pirated downloads of copyrighted material can lead to criminal charges.

 Unfortunately, if employees use business networks or computers to download these pirated materials, liability can transfer to the owners of the company.
 Filtering specific website can also help to prevent employees from purposely or accidentally navigating to inappropriate sites that are against safe browsing practices.